Jeffrey Kimball (historian)

-Jeffrey P. Kimball is an American historian and emeritus professor at Miami University.
+Jeffrey P. Kimball (born 1941) is an American historian and emeritus professor at Miami University.
 Among the ideas that Kimball developed was the idea of a Vietnam stab-in-the-back myth.
 He also argued that threats to use nuclear weapons had not been effective at advancing the United States' foreign policy goals either in the Korean War, Vietnam War, or the First Taiwan Strait Crisis.
 Historian Luke Nichter wrote that Kimball's books "shaped future works, and these volumes on my shelves stand as a reminder that my own work on the Nixon tapes would not have happened without them".
 According to historian Ken Hughes, Kimball is "the leading scholar of the 'decent interval'": the idea that Nixon eventually settled for securing a "decent interval" before South Vietnamese defeat.
 Hughes regrets that Kimball's work is "virtually unknown" outside academia.

 Nixon's Vietnam War (1998)

 The book argues that the Vietnam War was not winnable and "was waged as much against [the South Vietnamese government in] Saigon as it was against the VC/NV enemy".
 He also examines Nixon's madman theory of engaging in nuclear brinkmanship, especially between 1969 and 1972.
 He also argues that, in Lloyd C. Gardner's words, "the Nixinger case that the war had been won were it not for a last minute failure of will, has been built upon a lengthy series of "ifs," none of which were real alternatives at the time".
 Gardner gave the book a positive review, stating that it was "as exhaustively researched as was possible", considering that not all evidence had been publicly released.